Introduction

 Implement code to validate input schema and convert JSON params to typed arguments.

-When call_tool
+When

 Optionally wrap tool calls in sandboxes or timeouts for security.

-returns structured content (e.g. JSON documents).
+get_resourcereturns structured content (e.g. JSON documents). -

-return predefined instruction templates.
+list_prompts/get_promptreturn predefined instruction templates.

 You can store these in JSON files, DB, or in code depending on complexity.